Empty coffers: Kerala freezes salary arrears of college teachers

 Apart from the latest freeze on salary arrears of college teachers, the Kerala government has the following dues to clear:

-Four instalments of dearness allowance (DA) to state government employees, totalling 11 per cent.
-When the arrears of January 2023 are also taken into account, five instalments would be pending.
+Four installments of dearness allowance (DA) to state government employees, totaling 11 per cent.
+When the arrears of January 2023 are also taken into account, five installments would be pending.

 With empty coffers, the government merged the leave surrender encashment amount of employees to their provident fund (PF) accounts with the condition that it could be withdrawn only after four years.